-How to Play Baccarat
+How to Play Baccarat – The Rules

 It’s not like blackjack where it’s always player vs. dealer.
 In Baccarat you can choose to bet on the player OR the banker.

 The object of Baccarat is to come as close as possible to 9 in total card value.
 The individual cards are added to determine the strength of a hand, but a hand value can never exceed 9.